Thi4guera/Thi4guera/README.md

-## Hi there 👋 sou Thiago Ramos Carneiro Mazzetti
+## Hi there, sou Thiago Ramos Carneiro Mazzetti

 Here are some ideas to get you started: